 - Call Center – Some states have outsourced their call centers.
 If you decide to outsource, you’ll want to find a partner that can manage your call center.
 Some states will choose a technology partner that can provide both the technology and call center services, while other states choose a distinct technology partner and a distinct call center partner.

 - Security – Because you’re handling sensitive personal information, security is also key to operating your exchange.
-You’ll likely need multiple security certifications and audits in order to run your exchange.
+You’ll likely need multiple security certifications and audits to run your exchange.
 Most exchanges work with a security partner to implement and test system security.

 - Marketing/Communications – Experience has taught many exchanges that maximizing enrollment in a state exchange requires significant marketing outlays.
 Creating and executing a marketing strategy that targets specific populations and leverages relevant marketing tactics requires marketing expertise.
 For most state exchanges, that means engaging a marketing consultant or agency.

 Because you’re moving from the federal marketplace to a state-based marketplace, you’ll need to migrate data to provide a seamless transition for members.
 For most states, that starts with mapping the data.
 Then, retrieve test data from the federal exchange to run a test of the migration.
-Because you’ll want that data to be as recent as possible – yet want enough time to correct any data errors – most states get a full data dump a month or two in advance of their first open enrollment then get change files from the federal exchange on a periodic basis until they’re live.
+Because you’ll want that data to be as recent as possible – yet want enough time to correct any data errors – most states get a full data dump a month or two in advance of their first open enrollment then get change files from the federal exchange periodically until they’re live.
 Whatever your plan, make sure you’ve built enough time to thoroughly test the data migration and ensure a great user experience.

 Create a Marketing Plan